jakic12/MLpy/README.md

 ```

-When the network is learned, you can use the network with the forwardPropagate function
+When the network is taught, you can use the network with the forwardPropagate function
 ```python
 print(forwardPropagate(network, [0,1,1]))
 ```
 The forwardPropagate function will return an array, the size of the last layer

-You can also manually learn the network:
+You can also manually teach the network:

 1. you have to forward propagate a training sample:
 ```python